St Patricks Day Trivia

 The Irish have a tri-coloured flag of orange, white and green, what do they represent?

-Answer: The Orange represents the protestants, the Green represents the Catholics, and the White represent HOPE that they will find peace between them
+Answer: The Orange represents the protestants, the Green represents the Catholics, and the White represents HOPE that they will find peace between them

 What is still the most tuned into radio show in Ireland?